But exposure notifications only work if you and the people around you turn them on. Yes, you!

 This is new technology, and there’s a lot that engineers and health authorities are figuring out as they go along.

 The piecemeal rollout embodies many of the challenges in America’s coronavirus response.
 Asking each state to separately develop its technology has been a hindrance at a time when health departments are strapped for time, money, tech and marketing expertise.
 Apple and Google developed the underlying technology free, but many states still have struggled to make their own apps.
 A newer update, called the “express” system, allows states to roll out the technology with less effort.
-(The state of New York launched its system a few weeks ago for less than $700,000.)
+(The state of New York launched its system for less than $700,000.)

 Engineers are still working, too, on figuring out how to best read the Bluetooth signals.
 To start, they were tuned to minimize potential false positives.
 But now they’re also learning about how the signals respond differently when people are indoors, outdoors — and have their phones in their pockets in either place.